• +91-11-40539301

 Junior School

-Alekhya Pillai of Class V-B and Kushal Kumar of V-A won the third position in the state level Taekwondo championship.
-They were awarded a Bronze medal.
+Alekhya Pillai from Class V-B and Kushal Kumar from V-A secured the third position in the state-level Taekwondo championship and were awarded a Bronze medal.

-Aditi Rastogi of class V-B won the Gold medal in the French Olympiad.
+Aditi Rastogi from class V-B received the Gold medal in the French Olympiad.

 Kindergarten

-KG Department celebrated Christmas with great enthusiasm.
-The entire department wore a festive look with bells, stars and other handmade decorations.
-The spirit of giving and sharing was inculcated amongst the children.
+KG department celebrated Christmas with great enthusiasm.
+The entire department had a festive look with bells, stars, and other handmade decorations, inculcating the spirit of giving and sharing among the children.

-An interactive session was organized on the “Electoral Mandate” i.e. the Assembly polls conducted in 5 states – Madhya Pradesh, Rajasthan, Telengana, Mizoram and Chhatisgarh for the students of Classes IX and XI.
+An interactive session was held on the "Electoral Mandate," covering the Assembly polls in five states: Madhya Pradesh, Rajasthan, Telangana, Mizoram, and Chhatisgarh, for students of Classes IX and XI.

 The session was conducted by Ms. Saba Naqvi.

-Senior art students visited an exhibition, “The Tribal Art of Gonds” organized by India International Centre.
+School seniors attended an exhibition titled "The Tribal Art of Gonds," organized by the India International Centre.

 Class V A and B

-Card making: Children made cards with different shapes of leaves.
+Card making: The children created cards using various shapes of leaves.

-A workshop was organized by Scholastic on “Journey of a Book” for classes VI, VII & VIII.
-The workshop was to encourage our budding writers.
-It focused on how to draft a book, and how publishing is done.
+A workshop titled "Journey of a Book" was organized by Scholastic for students in classes VI, VII & VIII.
+The purpose of the workshop was to inspire budding writers and provide guidance on book drafting and publishing.